Buro TV Guide: 7 Exciting shows you need to watch this November 2019

 When: Every Tuesday, at 10am/10pm (same episode on the same day) on HBO (Astro Ch 411/ 431 HD) and HBO GO

-Starring: Ruth Wilson, James McAvoy, Lin Manuel-Miranda, Clarke Peters, and Anne-Marie Duff
+Starring: Ruth Wilson, Dafne Keen, James McAvoy, Lin Manuel-Miranda, Clarke Peters and Anne-Marie Duff

 Based on Philip Pullman's award-winning trilogy of books, His Dark Materials, the fantasy drama is set in a world where each human has his or her own daemon (a talking animal with the intelligence and voice of a human)—a physical manifestation of the owner's soul and his or her inner self.
 A daemon will be a lifelong companion, forever reflecting the owner's character once it reaches the stage of adolescence.
-The series tells the story of an adventurous and brave orphan, Lyra (played by Dafne Keen), who is determined to find her missing friend, but only to discover a dark secret later on, that the many cases of missing children were kidnapped.
-Hence, instigating her curiosity to go on a quest to understand a mysterious phenomenon called Dust.
+The series tells the story of an adventurous and brave orphan, Lyra (played by Dafne Keen), who is determined to find her missing friend, but only to discover a dark secret later on, that the many cases of missing children were kidnapped; hence instigating her curiosity to go on a quest to find the children and further understand a mysterious phenomenon called Dust.

 Catherine The Great